ibm-watson-data-lab/ibmseti/README.md

 ### Read the Data

 The raw data (`compamp` or `archive-compamp` files) are read with a `ibmseti.compamp.Compamp` object.
+Be sure to open files in `rb` mode.

 ```python
 import ibmseti